Faisal-Ansari/beginnercoder/README.md

 # beginnercoder
+# let's learn something new
+# Come up with ideas
 learn some coding